 This book gives a wonderfully detailed history.
 It also gave me a new appreciation of the whole craft.
-Aside from looking at the history, and appreciating the beauty of French beaded flowers, both old and new, Ragnar takes a look at the craft from start to finish.
+So, aside from looking at the history, and appreciating the beauty of French beaded flowers, both old and new, Ragnar takes a look at the craft from start to finish.
 He talks about the process of manufacturing beads, the techniques for French beading and the, often complex, relations between the bead manufacturers, craft workers and sellers of the finished flowers.
-I started to see this beautiful craft in a new light: every stage is an art form in itself and, more than just a hobby, this is skilled work that has traditionally been undertaken by incredibly talented artists.
+I started to see this beautiful craft in a new light.
+Every stage is an art form in itself and, more than just a hobby.
+This is skilled work that has traditionally been undertaken by incredibly talented artists.